-The concern was that some of the nurses would have experienced traumatic events and that they might as a result have mental health problems.
-NHS England was well aware that having PTSD or another trauma spectrum disorder was not likely to impair the ability of nurses to do their job, but they wanted to make sure that anyone who had a problem had the chance to have that identified and addressed.
+The concern was that some of the nurses would have experienced traumatic events and that they might as a result have mental health needs.
+NHS England was well aware that having Post Traumatic Stress Disorder (PTSD) or any other mental health condition was not likely to impair the ability of nurses to do their job, but they wanted to make sure that anyone who needed support had the chance to have their needs identified and addressed.

-The CAST input was expert trauma advice, screening and brokering treatment (the nurses were going to hospitals across England).
-It was part of a wider programme.
+CAST provided expert trauma advice, screening and brokering treatment (the nurses were going to hospitals across England) as part of a wider collaborative programme of support.
 The University of Liverpool was providing educational support to help nurses transition to the NHS and to make sure they were set on the path to get their qualifications recognised in the UK.
 A voluntary sector provider was arranging for volunteers in the area they were living in to meet them and help them settle and another provider Talent Beyond Boundaries, provided key logistics.

 The nurses recruited into the programme were very high skilled and high functioning.
 This was an exercise in ensuring their needs, if any, were met.
 It also had some value in reassuring employers who sometimes, unnecessarily, worried what would happen if they took on staff with many trauma symptoms.